Magic vs. Wizards Player Props Betting Odds

-Kyle Kuzma and Paolo Banchero are two of the players with prop bets available when the Washington Wizards and the Orlando Magic meet at Amway Center on Wednesday (with opening tip at 7:00 PM ET).
+Player prop bet options for Paolo Banchero, Kyle Kuzma and others are listed when the Orlando Magic host the Washington Wizards at Amway Center on Friday (opening tip at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!